Key takeaways

 Here’s what content and marketing updates typically cost based on your type of website:

-These services are often part of broader website maintenance fees, since content drives both visibility and conversions.
-The more competitive your industry is, the more you’ll need to invest to stay ahead.
+Content and marketing are often part of broader website maintenance costs, since they drive both visibility and conversions.
+The more competitive your industry, the more you may need to invest to stay ahead.

 Technical support

-Even with routine maintenance, websites can break down—from contact forms not working to check out errors.
-That’s why you need reliable support that can help fix issues quickly and keep your site running.
+Even with routine maintenance, websites can break down, from contact forms not working to checkout errors.
+That’s why you need reliable support that can help fix issues quickly and keep your site running, which is a key part of overall website management costs.

 Here’s a breakdown of common technical support options and their costs: